okepscor/watercalc/README.md

 About the Water Calculator
 ==========================

-This online water use calculator is an extension of the original water use calculator provided by the
+This online water calculator is an extension of the original water use calculator provided by the
 [Southwest Florida Water Management District (SWFWMD)](https://www.swfwmd.state.fl.us/).
 It has been customized for Oklahoma and extended with a module to estimate